Ohm's law, Joule heat, and Planckian dissipation: Energy flow during discharging of a capacitor

 \section{Energy flow during discharging of a capacitor}

 Let us consider the discharging of a capacitor.
 In the beginning, the charges $+Q_0$ and $-Q_0$ are on each electrodes of the capacitor, respectively (see Fig.~\ref{fig2}), and the chemical potential difference $Q_0/C$ exists across the electrodes, where $C$ is the capacitance of the capacitor.
+This chemical potential difference is due to the difference of the electron number density on each electrode.
 We may consider that this situation is realized first by connecting the capacitor to a battery of the voltage $Q_0/C$, and then, by disconnecting the battery after the charging that establishes the voltage balance between the battery and the capacitor.

 The energy stored as the energy of the electric field ${\bf E}$ between the electrodes.
 The balance of the voltage between the chemical potential difference between the two electrodes and the electromagnetic field ${\bf E}$ in the space between the electrodes is given by